joshhornby/joshhornby.github.io/_posts/2015-11-03-react-native-and-continuous-deployment.markdown

     lastmod: "2015-11-03T22:12:10+00:00"
 ---

-Recently I have been exploring [React Native](https://facebook.github.io/react-native/), the tl;dr of React Native is pretty accurate.
+Recently I have been looking at [React Native](https://facebook.github.io/react-native/).
+The short summary of it is pretty accurate.

 > React Native enables you to build world-class application experiences on native platforms using a consistent developer experience based on JavaScript and React.
 The focus of React Native is on developer efficiency across all the platforms you care about